rtmrtmrtmrtm/weakmon/README.md

 software works on Macs, Linux, and FreeBSD.

-While these programs don't use Joe Taylor's WSJT software, they do incorporate ideas from that software.
+While these programs don't use Joe Taylor's WSJT software, they do incorporate ideas and protocol details derived from that software.
 These programs use Phil Karn's Reed-Solomon and convolutional decoders.

 The software depends on a few packages.
 Here's how to install them on Ubuntu Linux: